 Sal Salis is described as being “where the outback meets the reef” and with good reason.
 If you drive in on the main road, look to the left, where the Cape Range looms above.
 To the right, the water is the colour you’d expect to see in the Maldives.

-At 260 kilometres long, Ningaloo is the largest fringing reef in Australia and although it has abundant marine life, it hangs its hat on two drawcards: whale sharks and humpback whales.
+At 260 kilometres long, Ningaloo is the largest fringing reef in the world and although it has abundant marine life, it hangs its hat on two drawcards: whale sharks and humpback whales.

 Swimming with humpbacks, from August to October, is a newer proposition.
-The Department of Parks and Wildlife agreed to trial the experience in 2016 and last year announced that it would transition to a licensed industry (the date of which may change due to COVID-19).
-Either way, there are stringent regulations.
+The Department of Parks and Wildlife agreed to trial the experience in 2016 and it’s now a licensed operation – with stringent regulations.
 On entering the water, swimmers must be at least 75 metres from the whales (150 metres if they’re travelling) and only seven guests plus crew can be in the water at one time.
 And they cannot enter if a calf that’s less than half the size of the mother is nearby.
 It’s up to the skipper to determine whether it’s safe for both the swimmers and the whales.

 When I boarded Live Ningaloo’s 40-foot Wave Rider, I tried to rein in my expectations.
 I remember Katie, an effervescent marine ecologist, reeling off the rules.
 No flash photography, no touching the whales and no chasing after them.
 “We want them to interact with us,” she said, “not us with them.”